void

 Prager Presse,5.12.1929

-Over the years a number of legends have been spun around U kalicha and Jaroslav Hašek’s novel.
-An early example is Maxmilian Huppert[a] who claimed that a certain František Švejca (born 1875) was a regular there, traded in stolen dogs, and adds a number of details that bear the hallmarks of trying to adapt reality to fit the novel.
-Hupperts crown witness is a former landlord at U kalicha, Ferdinand Juris.
-He claims to have known this "Švejk".
-More tangible is the information that U kalicha no longer operated and that the premises now were used for storing flour.
+Over the years many legends have been spun around U kalicha and Jaroslav Hašek’s novel.
+An early example is Maxmilian Huppert[a], who claimed that a certain František Švejca (born 1875) was a regular guest there, was a trader of stolen dogs, and he added several details that bear the hallmarks of "literary reverse engineering", trying to adapt reality to fit the novel.
+Huppert's crown witness is a former landlord at U kalicha, Ferdinand Juris, who claimed to have known this "Švejk".
+More relieable is the information that U kalicha was no longer in operation and that the premises were used for storing flour.

-In 1968 a related story appeared in the weekly magazine Květy (12 September 1968, signed J.R Veselý).
-It contained sensational claims that a Josef Švejk was in fact a friend of Jaroslav Hašek and that they met on several occasions before, during and after the war.
-Much of the story has been verified, but the details that attempt to connect this Švejk to Hašek appears to be invented.
+In 1968, a related story appeared in the weekly magazine Květy (12 September 1968, signed Jaroslav R. Veselý).
+It contained sensational claims that a Josef Švejk was a friend of Jaroslav Hašek and that they met on several occasions before, during, and after the war[j].
+Much of the information has been verified, but the details that attempt to connect this Švejk to Hašek appear to be manufactured.
 See Josef Švejk for details.

 Quote(s) from the novel